RobotStudyCompanion/Logo/Keychain/README.md

 ## Attribution
 - The **original RSC keychain design** was created by **Miriam Calafaʼ**.
-- The **multicoloured-material 3D-printed variant with QR code** was re-designed by **Matevž Zorec**.
+- The **multicoloured-material 3D-printed variant with QR code** was designed by **Matevž Zorec**.

-These designs are part of the official visual and physical identity of the Robot Study Companion project.
+These designs are part of the official visual and physical identity of the Robot Study Companion (RSC) project.

 ## Usage & Reproduction
 All keychain designs in this directory are protected under copyright.